 The project site has routinely been graded; the project does not involve new activities on undisturbed ground.
-However, the site has the potential to develop up to six new residences if fully developed.
-Six residences would not interfere substantially native resident or migratory wildlife species.
 The project activities would not alter or destroy migratory wildlife corridors.
 The project site does not contain native wildlife nursery habitat.
 The project would not significantly impede migratory wildlife corridors.
 Therefore, it is concluded the proposed project would have a less than significant impact upon the movement of any native resident or migratory wildlife species.